prpole/dissertation/chapter2/main.md

 But London's dog stories are ironically as much about humanity as they are about non-human animals.
-The individual dog character offers London a lens to explore not only the subjectivity of dogs, however, but the subjective experience of species more broadly writ.
+The individual dog character offers London a lens to explore not only the subjectivity of dogs, but the subjective experience of species more broadly writ.
 On one hand, he does consider the degree to which the experience of a single dog is the result of its inherent dogness---that is, to what extent species itself can be said to account for individual subjectivity.
-On the other hand, he uses the dog figure as a mechanism of narrative estrangement, a vantage point from to consider the human *from without*, and from which to ask whether humanness can be used to define the individual human in the same way that he thought dogness can define the individual dog.
+On the other hand, he uses the dog figure as a mechanism of narrative estrangement, a vantage point from which to consider the human *from without*, and from which to ask whether humanness can be used to define the individual human in the same way that he thought dogness can define the individual dog.